SajinaPK/AWS_Learning/Solution_Architect/03_EC2_Fundamentals/EC2.md

 ![Alt text](images/InstanceExample.png)

-- **Classic Ports to know**
-    - 22 = SSH (Secure Shell) - log into a Linux instance
-    - 21 = FTP (File Transfer Protocol) – upload files into a file share
-    - 22 = SFTP (Secure File Transfer Protocol) – upload files using SSH
-    - 80 = HTTP – access unsecured websites
-    - 443 = HTTPS – access secured websites
-    - 3389 = RDP (Remote Desktop Protocol) – log into a Windows instance

 - **EC2 Instance Connect**
-    - Connect to your EC2 instance within your browser
+    - Connect to your EC2 instance within your browser with SSH
     - No need to use your key file that was downloaded
+    - Will upload a temporary SSH key to establish a connection.
     - The “magic” is that a temporary key is uploaded onto EC2 by AWS
     - **Works only out-of-the-box with Amazon Linux 2**
     - Need to make sure the port 22 is still opened!
+    - Need to use the default ec2-user

 - **EC2 Instances Purchasing Options**